-- Access networks: Access networks include wireline access network and CDMA wireless access network, which are directly connected to customers to provide broadband, data and voice services. - Data networks: Data networks include Internet network and basic data network, and provide network support for all telecommunications services based on IP. - Core networks: Core networks include our wireline telephone network, mobile core network, and support our basic telecommunications services. - Transport networks: Transport networks provide electronic transmission of various service signals for access networks, data networks and core networks. - Service networks: The service networks provide the platform and ancillary systems for a variety of value-added services and application products.

-Support networks: Support networks include signaling networks, digital synchronous networks and various network management systems, in order to support the reliable and effective operation of our networks and services at all levels.
+- Access networks: Access networks include wireline access network based on copper cables and optic fibers and wireless access network based on CDMA, TD-LTE and LTE FDD, which are directly connected to customers to provide data and voice services. - Data networks: Data networks include Internet network and basic data network, and provide network support for all telecommunications services based on IP. - Core networks: Core networks include our wireline telephone network, mobile core network, and support our basic telecommunications services. - Transport networks: Transport networks provide electronic transmission of various service signals for access networks, data networks and core networks. - Service networks: The service networks provide the platform and ancillary systems for a variety of value-added services and application products. - Support networks: Support networks include signaling networks, digital synchronous networks and various network management systems, in order to support the reliable and effective operation of our networks and services at all levels.